FunnySaltyFish/ComposeDataSaver/README_en.md

 var booleanExample by rememberDataSaverState("KEY_BOOLEAN_EXAMPLE", false)
 // Direct assignment completes persistence booleanExample = true

+// Or in ViewModel
+class MyViewModel: ViewModel() {
+    // When storing an int value and the default value is 0, we suggest you marking the explicit type of the variable as `Int` to avoid being treated as `Long` by default. var intExample by mutableDataSaverStateOf<Int>(
+        dataSaverInterface = AppConfig.dataSaver,
+        key = "KEY_INT_EXAMPLE",
+        initialValue = 0
+    )

+    fun increment() {
+        intExample++ // The data will be automatically saved when the value changes }
+}
 ```

 - :tada: Concise: Writing style similar to native Compose functions